ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/chunks/README.md

 ## Description

+This tutorial is an introduction to the MultiRecord API.
+A multi-record represents a chunk of records.
+ Easy Batch provides several MultiRecordReaders and MultiRecordWriters to read and write records in chunks.

-This tutorial shows the usage of the `IterableMultiRecordReader` to read records in chunks (multi-records) from an iterable data source.
+This tutorial shows the usage of the `IterableMultiRecordReader` to read multi-records from an iterable data source and the `CollectionMultiRecordWriter` to write multi-records to a collection.

 ## Pre-requisite